Saturday, June 21, 2025

 Tuesday, June 3, 2025

 Hi everyone!
-Today, let’s talk about something very special called meditation.
-Now, that might sound like a big word, but it’s actually something simple and beautiful.
+Today, let us talk about something very special called meditation.
+Now, that might sound like a big word, but it is actually something simple and beautiful.
 Meditation is a quiet way we can spend time with God.

 What Is Meditation?

-Meditation is when we quiet our hearts and minds and think deeply about God—His love, His words, and all the good things He’s done.
-It’s not just thinking hard—it’s listening with your heart.
+Meditation is when we quiet our hearts and minds and think deeply about God.
+We think about God's Love and His words.
+We ponder all the good things God has done.
+It is not just thinking hard.
+Meditation is listening with your heart.

 Why is meditation holy?